craigbarnes/dte/docs/dte.md

 `-P`
 :   Print the terminal color palette to `stdout` and exit.
 This can be
-    used as a quick visual reference for the palette colors accepted by the [`hi`] command (see [`dterc`]).
+    used as a quick, visual reference for the palette colors accepted by the [`hi`] command (see [`dterc`]).

 `-h`